PTI, PML-Q leaders say all issues resolved, coalition to continue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The leadership of Pakistan Muslim League-Quaid (PML-Q) and members of Prime Minister Imran Khan appointed negotiating team told the media after their talks that they had resolved various issues and their ruling alliance would continue till completion of constitutional tenure of the incumbent governments in Centre and Punjab.
+LAHORE: The leadership of Pakistan Muslim League-Quaid (PML-Q) and members of Prime Minister Imran Khan-appointed negotiating team told the media after their talks that they had resolved various issues and their ruling alliance would continue till the completion of constitutional tenure of the incumbent governments in the Centre and Punjab.

 The government negotiating committee, under the leadership of Federal Minister Pervez Khattak, reached the residence of Punjab Assembly Speaker Chaudhry Pervaiz Elahi on Monday.